Persecution of Biharis in Bangladesh: 2014 Kalshi clashes

-In 2014, members of the ruling Awami League, aided by police clashed with the members of the Urdu speaking community in Mirpur over land issues.
-During these clashes, nine people including eight members of a family were burnt alive by Awami League and their local Bengali supporters.
+In 2014, members of the ruling Awami League, aided by police clashed with the members of the Urdu speaking community in Kalshi, Mirpur over land issues.
+During these clashes, nine people including eight members of a family were burnt alive by Awami League and their supporters.

 The Biharis blamed the attacks being directed by Elias Mollah, the ethnic Bengali lawmaker of Mirpur.
 Elias Mollah denied involvement and blamed a "vested conspiracy" against him.